sidtaytho/sidtaytho/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Set the tone, vision, and overall mission of AROS
+        * Set the tone, vision, and overall mission of AROS.
-        * Initiation and implementation of an organizational transformation
+        * Initiation and implementation of an organizational transformation.
-        * Solicit and assess the needs of individuals through a competency survey; use results to inform project staffing and acquisition
+        * Solicit and assess the needs of individuals through a competency survey; use results to inform project staffing and acquisition.
-        * Administer, score, and share results of annual climate survey; discuss and implement changes as necessary
+        * Administer, score, and share results of annual climate survey; discuss and implement changes as necessary.

   - title: Project Lead
     company: AROS Consulting